Skip to main content

 Frequently asked questions.

-Does the integration require my MCP server to know anything about blockchain?
+Does my MCP server need to know anything about blockchain?

-Can I monetize an existing free MCP server without breaking existing free users?
+Can I monetize a free server without breaking existing free users?

-What does the agent's wallet actually send back on retry?
+What does the caller send on the retry?

-Can I charge different amounts for different inputs to the same tool?
+Can I charge different amounts for different tools?

 Create your free agent wallet in 5 minutes.